torvalds/linux/Documentation/scsi/aic79xx.rst

  * 1.3.9 (May 22nd, 2003)
         - Fix compiler errors.
         - Remove S/G splitting for segments that cross a 4GB boundary.
-          This is guaranteed not to happen in Linux.
+          This is guaranteed not to happen in GNU/Linux.
         - Add support for scsi_report_device_reset() found in 2.5.X kernels.
         - Add 7901B support.